metayeti/mINI/README.md

 `it.second` is an object type which is either an `INIMap` on the first level or `std::string` on the second.

-Iterators are only meant for reading data and should not be used for manipulating it in any way.
+Iterators are only meant for traversing data and should not be used for manipulating it.
 For this purpose the API only exposes a `const_iterator`.

 ## Thanks